Salesforce Due Date Formula: Calculate Due Dates with Examples

 • This formula is used to calculate the due date based on the specific number of days to add.

-• Then, No.of.days is the API name that stores the number of days to add to the Created/Started/PaymentDate.
+• Then, the number of days is the API Name that stores the number of days to add to the Created/Started/PaymentDate.

 Due Date based on specific days of the month: